On the energy landscape of symmetric quantum signal processing: Introduction

 \subsection{Main results}

 In this work, we provide a theory to characterize the energy landscape of the cost function $F(\Phi)$, and to explain this unusual behavior of numerical optimization.
-To our knowledge, this leads to the first provable algorithm for solving the QSP problem without referring to extended precision arithmetic operations~\cite{Haah2019}.
+Under the assumptions on the maxnorm $\norm{f}_{\infty}$ as stated in \cref{cor:conv_pg}, this leads to the first provable algorithm for solving the QSP problem without referring to extended precision arithmetic operations~\cite{Haah2019}.

 Let the domain of the symmetric phase factors be

 Our first main result is the existence and uniqueness of symmetric phase factors for a class of polynomial matrices in $\mathrm{SU}(2)$. \begin{theorem}[Existence and uniqueness of symmetric phase factors] Consider any $P\in \mathbb{C}[x]$ and $Q\in \mathbb{R}[x]$ satisfying the following conditions \begin{enumerate}[label=(\arabic*)] \item $\deg(P)= d$ and $\deg(Q)= d-1$. \item $P$ has parity $(d \bmod 2)$ and $Q$ has parity $(d-1 \bmod 2)$. \item (Normalization condition) $\forall x\in[-1,1]: |P(x)|^2+(1-x^2)|Q(x)|^2=1$. \item If $d$ is odd, then the leading coefficient of $Q$ is positive. \end{enumerate} There exists a unique set of symmetric phase factors $\Phi:=(\phi_0,\phi_1,\cdots,\phi_1,\phi_0)\in D_d$ such that